AngJianming/1000Days-1000Projects/README.md

     ```bash
     cd 1000Days-1000Projects/901-1000 Days
     ```
-3. Open the HTML file in your browser or use live-server.
+3. Open the HTML file in your browser or use live-server or download live preview extension in vs code.

-Some projects may require additional packages or dependencies, which will be listed in the respective project’s README file.
+Some projects may require additional packages or dependencies, which will be listed in the respective project file.

 ## Contributing
 Contributions are welcome!
 If you have a JavaScript project idea or would like to improve existing projects, please open a pull request or create an issue.